- Role-based, attribute-based, & just-in-time access to infrastructure

 How StrongDM Helps with PIM and PAM

 There’s no need to debate PAM versus PIM with StrongDM.
-StrongDM’s People-First Access Platform gives companies the best of both worlds by ensuring that the right users can always access the right resources at the right time.
+StrongDM’s Dynamic Access Management (DAM) Platform gives companies the best of both worlds by ensuring that the right users can always access the right resources at the right time.

 The Infrastructure Access Platform secures, controls, and monitors user access across your entire IT infrastructure, so you have full visibility into who is accessing which resources.
 StrongDM makes it easy to automate PIM and PAM policies, including user onboarding and offboarding, providing just-in-time access, managing user permissions, and more.